jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

     ![18](../../../static/img/integration/e-commerce/lazada/18.png)

     :::info
-    If you decide to use the same item code as Seller Sku, click on select All records > press on Post button for the first time so system will remember the settings.
+    If you decide to use the same item code as Seller SKU, click on select All records > press on Post button for the first time so system will remember the settings.
     :::

     ![19](../../../static/img/integration/e-commerce/lazada/19.png)